neilbaldwin/skb/README.md

 # SKB - Synth Kit Builder for Synthstrom Deluve

-A Python utility for building KITS (drum kits) for the Synthstrom Deluge.
+A Python utility for the Synthstrom Deluge, used for building KITS (drum kits) from existing SYNTH sounds.

 ## Motivation

-Reasoning: whilst you can manually build a KIT using the synthesis engine and you can build a KIT by loadinging one or more samples into a KIT LANE, it's not possible, as of Firmware 3.1.5, to load SYNTH files into KIT LANES.
-I wrote this utility to enable you do do just that.
+Reasoning: whilst you can manually create a KIT using the synthesis engine and you can build a KIT by loadinging one or more samples into a KIT LANE, it's not possible, as of Firmware 3.1.5, to load SYNTH files into KIT LANES.
+I wrote this utility to enable you to do just that.

 ## Requirements